dakshrana03/dakshrana03/README.md

 ---

 ### 🎯 Fun Facts
-- 📚 Constantly learning **new security tools & attack vectors**.
+- 📚 I love to **learn and apply new security tools & attack vectors**.
-- 🏋️ I work out 5x a week — fitness keeps me sharp for problem-solving.
+- ⛳ I enjoy outdoor sports like **golf and tennis**.
 - ⚽ Big soccer fan & gamer when not working on cyber projects.

 ---

-<p align="center">💡 "The quieter you become, the more you are able to hear." – Rumi</p>
+<p align="center">💡 "The best way to predict the future is to create it." – Peter Drucker </p>